total-rehab/docs/docs/phases.md

 # Phases

 Phases are used to group a week or more of [tasks](./tasks.md).
-The names of phases will be presented to the user as they progress through their program.
-To the user with more information about a phase we can create a [guide](./guides.md) and attach that to a specific phase.
+The names of phases will be presented to users as they progress through their programs.
+To provide users with more information about a phase we can create a [guide](./guides.md) and attach that to the phase.

 ## Creating phases